Welcome back to The Attraction Doctor.

 More specifically, use Heslin's (1974) categories as a guide:

-- Begin with social touching - Touch a partner's hand briefly to highlight an emotional point.
-Touch their shoulder softly to get their attention.
+- Begin with social touching: Touch a partner's hand briefly to highlight an emotional point.
+Touch their shoulders softly to get their attention.
 Briefly handle interesting objects that they may have (cell phone, lighter, jewelry).
 Keep it light, playful, and fun.

 Following this progression works in long-term relationships as well.
 Too often, couples look for sex at the end of an evening, when touching has been absent throughout the day.
 Perhaps a mate tries to jump too quickly to sexual touch, without laying the attractive, passionate, and affectionate foundations of touch that precede it.
 As a result, it is often difficult to bridge the distance and sexual interest dies out.
 Or, more accurately, the attempt to request sex is not "influential" without the proper use of touch.